Kunalp02/Courier_Hacks/readme.md

 # Description of Project
-The project is of ecommerce platform.
+The project is of an eCommerce platform.
 On which person can shop products and can track the orders.
-They will get the registrations notifications, order confirmation seam lessly by using courier api.
+They will get the registration notifications, and order confirmation seamlessly by using courier API.

 # Inspiration
-Currently there is a trend of automation in industry and courier is providing these services easily.
+Currently, there is a trend of automation in the industry and courier is providing these services easily.

 # Problem solved
-Customers gets the message asychroniously.
-They dont have to wait for long.
-Rather than using celery automation we can use courier api.
+Customers get the message asynchronously.
+They don't have to wait for long.
+Rather than using celery automation, we can use courier API.

 # Tools/ Technologies
-This Project is build on django framework.
-It uses python languages courier api.
+This Project is built on the Django framework.
+It uses python language courier API.

 # challenges you faced while building